Frequently Asked Questions

 What does the process of hiring a doula look like?

-Once you decide on your doula (or doulas) you would like to support your family, you will solidify details with that doula, be directed to sign a contract, and then pay a retainer.
-Paying your retainer holds the space in your doulas schedule for your family.
+Mile High Doulas will refer you to available doulas that we have vetted and partner with.
+You are connected to them when you can then interview and do any due diligence you desire!
+Once you decide on your doula (or doulas) you would like to support your family, you will solidify details with that doula, be directed to sign a contract directly with that doula, and then pay a the contract fee to Mile High Doulas for the referral.
+Paying that fee formally holds the space in your doulas schedule for your family.
 Your doula will remain in close contact with you approaching your expected due date to answer any questions that pop up along the way.